dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Public Key

-A unique identifier of alphanumeric characters that represents the destination address for accepting tokens.
+A unique identifier of alphanumeric characters that represents the destination address for receiving tokens.
 A public key can also be used to verify digital signatures made with a private key.

 #### Reference String

-A string of data that ZK-SNARKs use to create every zero knowledge proof.
+A string of data that ZK-SNARKs use to create zero-knowledge proof.

 #### Regulated Finance (RegFi)